SoufianElfouzari/save-link/README.md

 ## Installation

 No installation required.
-Run the provided executable or script.
+Simply Run the provided script.

 ## Usage